-PHP language binding: an empty (null) object is returned if no more images are available on the page, otherwise an object of type TET image info.
+PHP language binding: an empty (null) object is returned if no more images are available on the page, otherwise an object of type TET\image\info.
 Individual image info can be retrieved from its fields according to Table 10.19.
 Integer fields in the image info object are implemented as long in the PHP language binding.

-Ruby binding: nil (null object) is returned if no more images are available, and a TET image info object otherwise.
+Ruby binding: nil (null object) is returned if no more images are available, and a TET\image info object otherwise.

-Table 10.19 Members of the TET image info structure (C, C++, Ruby), equivalent public fields (Java, PHP, Objective-C), and properties (COM and .NET) with their type and meaning.
+Table 10.19 Members of the TET\image\info structure (C, C++, Ruby), equivalent public fields (Java, PHP, Objective-C), and properties (.NET) with their type and meaning.
 See Section 8.1, "Image Extraction Basics", page 119, for details.

-property/ field name explanati ion x , y (Double) (Double) Position of the image's reference point.
-The reference point is the lower left corner of the image. width, height (Double) (Double) Width and height of the image on the page in points, measured along the image's edges alpha (Double) Direction of the pixel rows.
-The angle is in the range -180 $^{\circ}$ < alpha $\leq$ +180 $^{\circ}$ .
-For upright images alpha is 0 $^{\circ}$ . beta (Double) Direction of the pixel columns, relative to the perpendicular of alpha.
+property/ field name explanation x , y (Double) Position of the image's reference point.
+The reference point is the lower left corner of the image. width, height (Double) Width and height of the image on the page in points, measured along the image's edges alpha (Double) Direction of the pixel rows.
+The angle is in the range -180° < alpha ≤ +180°.
+For up alpha is o°. right images beta (Double) Direction of the pixel columns, relative to the perpendicular of alpha.
 The angle is in the range -180° < beta $\leq$ +180°, but different from $\pm$ 90°.
 For upright images beta is in the range -90° < beta $<$ +90°.
-If abs (beta) > 90° the image is mirrored at the baseline. imageid (Integer) Index of the image in the pCOS pseudo object images [ ].
-Detailed image and mask properties can be retrieved via the entries in this pseudo object (see the pCOS Path Reference). attributes Image attributes expressed as bits which can be combined.
-The following bits are defined (the ificant bit is bit o): bit 8 (TET_ATTR_ARTIFACT) Image represents an Artifact (irrelevant content).
-Artificial images which have been merged from Artifact images are also marked as Artifact. bit 9 (TET_ATTR_ANNOTATION) Image extracted from an annotation (appearance stream). bit 10 (TET_ATTR_PATTERN) Image extracted from a pattern. bit 11 (TET_ATTR_SOFTMASK) Image extracted from a soft mask in a graphics state (defined in a Transparency Group XObject)
+If abs (beta) > 90° the image is mirrored at the baseline. imageid (Integer) Index of the image in the pCOS pseudo object images[].
+Detailed image and mask properties can be retrieved via the entries in this pseudo object (see the pCOS Path Reference). attributes (Integer) Image attributes expressed as bits which can be combined.
+The following bits are least significant bit is bit o): defined (the bit 8 (TET_ATTR_ARTIFACT) Image represents an Artifact (irrelevant content).
+Artificity which have been merged from Artifact images are also marked as Artifact. al images bit 9 (TET_ATTR_ANNOTATION) Image extracted from an annotation (appearance st ream). bit 10 (TET_ATTR_PATTERN) Image extracted from a pattern. bit 11 (TET_ATTR_SOFTMASK) Image extracted from a soft mask in a graphics state (d Transparency Group XObject) efined in a

-C++ Java C# int write image file(int doc, int imageid, String optlist)
+C++ Java C# int write\image\file(int doc, int imageid, String optlist)

-Perl PHP long write image file(long doc, long imageid, string optlist)
+Perl PHP long write\image\file(long doc, long imageid, string optlist)